Virtual Sports Betting

 Virtual Sports Betting is a result of the summer doldrums, and most of the major sports are over with.
 You're here looking for something to fill that void, something to bet on, and something to take your mind off of politics, or your workday, or whatever it is that you're doing that you'd rather be gambling.

-To compensate for this, they invented virtual horse racing, which is simulated horseraces with odds posted before they start, and the real odds to win for each horse are similar to their posted odds you can bet on.
+To compensate for this, they invented virtual horse racing, which is simulated horse races with odds posted before they start, and the real odds to win for each horse are similar to their posted odds you can bet on.
 Then, the horses would race, in animated form, and you could watch your preferred horse win.
 There are full virtual basketball games happening on Bovada and other online sportsbooks that take US players right now, and bettors in all states can jump on the action.

 Is It Legal To Bet On Virtual Sports?

 Of course!
 They’re wholly virtual and tend to take place via online sportsbooks anyway, so it’s not like they’re specifically regulated by the US, as state-sanctioned sportsbooks do not offer virtual sports.
 While many are unsure of how to bet on virtual sports, the legality of doing so is not in question.
 One big thing to understand though is that their virtual status renders them more similar to slot machines in function than sports betting.
 The events that occur are generated by computers who are fed odds that you can then bet on.
 You can be sure the odds are slanted towards the house.
 It’s important to understand what this game boils down to - and some say it’s more similar to a slot machine than sports betting, despite the fact that it feels like sports betting.